 Packing For The Hike

 The most convenient, comfortable option for carrying your gear on a day hike is the Day Pack.
 Select a backpack made from quality materials that can endure harsh treatment from the environment and years of being packed and unpacked vigorously.
+The best backpacking gear depends on the individual, so determine what makes you most comfortable before buying your pack.

 Load your Day Pack with plenty of water, lip balm, sunscreen, and insect spray.
 Take a pair of adventure gloves that are water repellent and have touch screen capability for easy phone use.